michaelkolesidis/michaelkolesidis.com/README.md

 ## Acknowledgements

 A huge thanks to everyone who supported me, from friends and colleagues to anonymous internet users, providing valuable feedback throughout the development process.

+## Contact

+If you use my code in your projects, I’d love to hear about it!
+Feel free to email me — I'm always excited (and curious) to see how it's being used!

 ## 💖 Support the Project